-Toddlerfest is back at Scitech and we were there on its opening day to check it out.
+Toddlerfest is back at Scitech for 2022 with a longer run this time!
 Toddlerfest includes hands-on activities, interactive shows, and creative workshops targeted at Toddlers but is still so much fun for the whole family!

-Toddlerfest is on from Sunday 14 to Friday 19 February, this year’s theme is ‘from little things, big things grow’ and has been developed so that children can discover how little changes can make a big difference.
+Toddlerfest is on from Saturday 12th Feb – Monday 7th March, this year’s theme is ‘Little Things that Grow’ and has been developed so that children can discover how little changes can make a big difference.

 Stop 1 is The Planetarium which is usually off-limits to under 4s.
 The brand new A Little Space show has been specially adapted for toddlers and is only 10 minutes long.
 The show takes you on an adventure through space, discovering stars, planets, constellations and meteors.
 My kids absolutely loved this show and I found it far more engaging than past Toddlerfest shows.